bcgov/quickstart-openshift/README.md

 ---

-This repository is maintained by NRIDS Architecture and Forestry Digital Services, courtesy of the Government of British Columbia.
+This repository is provided by NRIDS Architecture and Forestry Digital Services, courtesy of the Government of British Columbia.